 VirtualBox should automatically convert the existing .vmdk disk to a compatible format for VirtualBox.

 Remember, the VMware Workstation and VirtualBox host software will share the virtual disk.
 Therefore, you can only run one virtualization software using the same guest machine at a time.

-If you delete the virtual machine from either host software, the file will be deleted for both machines.
-To smoothly run the guest machine under both VMware Workstation and VirtualBox, install the open-source guest tool below on a Linux guest machine.
+Deleting the virtual machine from either host software will delete the file for both devices.
+To run the guest machine smoothly under both VMware Workstation and VirtualBox, install the open-source guest tool below on a Linux guest machine.

 sudo apt-get update sudo apt-get install open-vm-tools-desktop